-Bitcoin abbreviated as BTC, is the world’s first known electronic or digital currency, free from geographical boundaries and not under the control of any government entity.
+Bitcoin abbreviated as BTC is the world’s first known electronic or digital currency, free from geographical boundaries and not under the control of any government entity.

-The crypto coin operates on the blockchain technology which acts as an electronic public ledger.
-It can controlled by anyone in the world.
+The crypto coin operates on blockchain technology which acts as an electronic public ledger.
+It can be controlled by anyone in the world.
 All you need is a working internet connection & anonymously you’re in the crypto space.
 These transactions within the crypto space can be tracked & verified using this ledger.
 The blockchain is visible to everyone on the blockchain network which affects verification.

 In November 2008, Satoshi Nakamoto shared a white paper entitled “Bitcoin: A Peer-to-Peer Electronic Cash System.”
 He shared this via email to elite cryptographers!

 Many people responded to this with sheer criticism and were skeptical about this new form of currency!
 Few of them however excitedly offered to join hands with Satoshi and help!

 A SourceForge account which acted as an open-source code repository was created to start the coding process for the first-ever Bitcoin software.
 Satoshi mined the first Bitcoin block in January 2009 called the ‘genesis block’.
 Thus happened the first-ever bitcoin transaction on January 12th!
 Satoshi did this transaction with Hal Finney, who was among the few people who helped Satoshi in these developments!